owo-lang/MLPolyR/README.md

 Call `mlpolyrc` with command line switch `-S` emits assembly code without linking, which is a viable option if you only want typechecking programs.
 Other switches all requires linking.

-Now you can call with `-t` to typecheck only without doing codegen.
+Now you can call with `-t` to typecheck without doing codegen.

+Now you use `-e` to eval.
+However, I/O operation is not yet supported, which means all you can do is integer arith stuff.